syncfusion-content/blazor-docs/blazor/dropdown-list/data-source.md

 ### ValueTuple data binding

-You can bind ValueTuple data to DropDownList component.
-The following code helps you get a string value from the enumeration data by using ValueTuple.
+You can bind ValueTuple data to the DropDownList component.
+The following code helps you to get a string value from the enumeration data by using ValueTuple.

 ```csharp